Our COVID-19 Response

 Enhanced safety protocols

 In early 2020, we aggressively implemented a number of enhanced safety protocols to prevent the spread of COVID-19 in our communities.

 We follow the cleaning and disinfecting protocol set forth by the CDC, including cleaning agents, frequent trash collection and hand washing, and the use of gloves and hand sanitizer.
 We also utilize the Aseptic Plus+® sanitization program.
 Click here to learn more.

-Community access & screening
+Community access and screening

 We limit outside access to our communities based on guidance from the CDC and routinely screen all of our residents.
 We screen all employees and visitors prior to entry.

 We follow community-wide social distancing guidelines that only allow small groups of no more than four residents to gather while remaining at least 6 feet apart.
 Residents are provided in-apartment dining and activities.

 We require non-residents to wear masks while in our building and encourage residents to wear masks in common areas.
 Hand sanitizer stations are located throughout our communities and we provide masks for residents, visitors and staff.

 We could not be in a better place for this virus.
 We could not be in a more comfortable, more secure place while that is going on.
 We’re very grateful.
 Don and Dayle, Residents